NRT LLC, Eastern Region

 Rossi received Realtor® of the Year honors in 1985 and became Manager of Coldwell Banker's Beaver County office the same year.
 The following year, she was appointed Manager of Coldwell Banker's North Hills office.
 Under her leadership, North Hills held the top spot among all Pittsburgh real estate offices for 12 years, growing from 19 sales associates to 120.
 She became Regional Vice President of Coldwell Banker Residential Brokerage of Pittsburgh in 1999.

 In 2006, Rossi became advisory council chairperson of the Cartus Broker Network.
 In 2005, the Long Island Business News listed her among the Top 50 Women in Business.
-She served on the National Association of Realtors® board of directors from 1994 through 2000, and was active in the Women's Council of Realtors® in Pennsylvania and Colorado.
-In addition to her 2017 ranking on the Swanepoel Power 200 List, she was named one of the most powerful people in residential real estate in each of the previous four years.
+She served on the National Association of Realtors® board of directors from 1994 through 2000 and was active in the Women's Council of Realtors® in Pennsylvania and Colorado.
+In addition to her 2018 ranking on the Swanepoel Power 200 List, she was named one of the most powerful people in residential real estate in each of the previous five years.
 In October 2014, Rossi was recognized as one of the “Women Worth Watching for 2015” by Profiles in Diversity Journal for demonstrating outstanding achievement and leadership in her career.

 Rossi has been an elected participant for the Juvenile Diabetes Foundation, a major sponsor for the Susan G. Komen Race for the Cure and a major fundraiser for the Central City Kids Les Spirit Noel Scholarship program.
 She also served on the Central City Opera board of directors and was a member of the Ward Melville Heritage Organization board of trustees in Stony Brook, NY.
 She is a graduate of Virginia Intermont College.